Advice

 • Toyota and Lexus Integrated Dashcam

-• Using an in-house-developed proprietary dashcam, particular model Toyota and Lexus vehicles from specific model years, including 2024, are prewired and can be fitted with the dashcam.
+• Using a proprietary dashcam developed in-house, certain Toyota and Lexus vehicles from specific model years, including 2025, are prewired and can be fitted with the dashcam as a dealer-installed accessory.

-• As Toyota and Lexus introduce new models or redesigns current models, most will also offer dashcam integration.
+• As Toyota and Lexus introduce new models or redesign current models, most will also offer dashcam integration.

 • The carmaker tells us that the driver can set the camera to capture video of an exciting drive or initiate storage of an event, even after it has occurred.
 The camera’s G-force sensors will automatically save video before, during, and after a collision or wake up the camera to record and store video if someone bumps the vehicle while parked.

 • The carmaker also provides downloadable software for PC or Mac systems to display related information like vehicle speed and location.
-You can install the dashcam in 2022-2024 Toyota model-year versions of Camry, Highlander, Prius, RAV4, RAV4 Prime, Sequoia Hybrid, Sienna Hybrid, Tacoma, Tundra, and Venza.
+You can install the dashcam in 2022-2025 Toyota model-year versions of Camry, Highlander, Prius, RAV4, RAV4 Plug-in Hybrid (Prime), Sequoia Hybrid, Sienna Hybrid, Tacoma, Tundra, and Venza.
 Furthermore, the 2021 Sienna Hybrid and Venza will also accommodate the dashcam.